carlinhoshk/website/src/content/docs/configure/billing/index.md

 # Billing

-Gitpod charges for usage based on how long workspaces run, and the resources consumed by different [workspace classes](/docs/configure/workspaces/workspace-classes).
-Metered usage also includes [prebuilds](/docs/configure/projects/prebuilds).
+Gitpod bills users based on the duration their workspaces are active and the credit consumption of the selected [workspace class](/docs/configure/workspaces/workspace-classes#workspace-classes).
+This metered billing also extends to [prebuilds](/docs/configure/projects/prebuilds).

-You can access and manage organization billing settings from the organization menu or the organization usage page.
+To view and modify billing settings for your organization, navigate to the organization menu from the top-left corner and select `Billing`.

-> **Note:** You need to be an owner of the organization to access the **Billing** page[[1](/docs/configure/orgs/members)].
+> **Note:** Only organization owners can access the **Billing** page[[1](/docs/configure/orgs/members)].

 ## Credits

 Gitpod usage is measured in **credits**.

-Larger [workspace classes](/docs/configure/workspaces/workspace-classes) use credits at a faster rate.
+Larger [workspace classes](/docs/configure/workspaces/workspace-classes#workspace-classes) use credits at a faster rate.
 E.g. Standard workspaces use 10 credits per hour, whereas Large workspaces use 20 credits per hour.

 Your invoice will show the total amount of credits consumed in a billing period.